BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 + ...

 In that case, we can develop our synths using **sclang** and run them on the server **scsynth**, but we control them by these systems.
-If we are only interested in using existing synth and samples, we can do no longer rely on [SuperCollider (SC)](https://supercollider.github.io/).
+If we are only interested in using existing synth and samples, we can do so without rely on [SuperCollider (SC)](https://supercollider.github.io/).

 Of course, deciding between [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/), [FoxDot](https://foxdot.org/), and plain [SuperCollider (SC)](https://supercollider.github.io/) comes down to personal preference and goals.
 Each platform targets different objectives and has different advantages as well as disadvantages.